saimaheshwaran/hes-tep/test-elevate-core/README.md

 Please follow the below steps incase you need to update any core framework components.

-1. Use Bitbucket version control, to pull the latest code from your source repository. http://git.hestest.com:7990/projects/DEVOPS/repos/test-elevate-core/browse
+1. Pull the latest code from your source repository. http://git.hestest.com:7990/projects/DEVOPS/repos/test-elevate-core/browse
 2. In the project directory, run the Maven command to update your project dependencies:
    Run the command: mvn clean install